High performance enabled by nature

-Desmodur® eco N 7300 is a new curing agent from Covestro for polyurethane coatings and made partially from biomass.
-Its foundation is pentamethylene diisocyanate, a revolutionary innovation in polyurethane chemistry as it is the first diisocyanate in 30 years to be fully developed and scaled-up.
+Desmodur® eco N 7300 is a new curing agent from Covestro for solventborne and solvent-free polyurethane coatings and made partially from biomass.
+Its foundation is pentamethylene diisocyanate (PDI), a revolutionary innovation in polyurethane chemistry as it is the first diisocyanate in 30 years to be fully developed and scaled-up.

 With 70 percent carbon content derived from non-fossil-based inputs, Desmodur® eco N 7300 aliphatic isocyanate is the first polyurethane crosslinker to feature significant renewable content.
 It is on par with conventional curing agents for coatings and adhesives, and for some properties even surpasses it.
 Paints and adhesives formulated with Desmodur® eco N 7300 can be used in diverse applications – automotive, furniture, consumer electronics – potentially wherever HDI trimers are used.

 Bayhydur® eco 7190, a curing agent for two-components waterbased systems based on PDI, has been also developed and has a biomass content of 66 percent.
 It can be used in combination with bio-based dispersions in diverse applications like furniture, parquet, ACE and plastic coating.